ddecoen/cpe_tracker/README.md

 ## Usage

+1. **Upload PDF Certificate**:
+   - Drag and drop a CPE certificate PDF into the upload area, or click to browse
+   - The system will automatically extract: date, hours, category, and description
+   - Review and edit the auto-filled form data if needed

-1. **Add CPE Entry**: Fill in the form with the date, hours, category, and description of your CPE activity
+2. **Manual Entry**: Fill in the form with the date, hours, category, and description of your CPE activity

-2. **Track Progress**: View your total hours and progress toward the 80-hour requirement
+3. **Track Progress**: View your total hours and progress toward the 80-hour requirement

-3. **Review History**: See all your CPE entries sorted by date
+4. **Review History**: See all your CPE entries sorted by date

-4. **Delete Entries**: Remove individual entries or clear all data
+5. **Delete Entries**: Remove individual entries or clear all data

 ## Data Storage